2023 New Brunsnwick Income Tax Calculator

 What is Tax on Split Income?

-In the realm of New Brunswick tax calculations, tax on split income (TOSI) holds a critical spot.
-Designed as a legislative measure by the Canadian Revenue Agency (CRA), this tax applies to income that’s split among family members.
-Family, as per TOSI, includes individuals related by blood, marriage, or adoption.
-If you’re unsure whether this applies to you, using the New Brunswick Income Tax Calculator may clarify how your taxes are affected by split income.
+In New Brunswick, split income tax (TOSI) is very important.
+This tax is set by the Canadian Revenue Agency (CRA) and applies to money shared among family members.
+Family, under TOSI, includes people related by blood, marriage, or adoption.
+If you are not sure if this affects you, the New Brunswick Income Tax Calculator can help you see how your taxes change when income is split.

 Characteristics of Split Income

-Split income includes certain types of income categorized by the CRA.
-Primarily, these are dividends from private corporations, income from partnerships or trusts engaged in services or businesses where a related person is involved.
-Remember, if a split income is applicable, it’ll push you into the top marginal tax rate, regardless of your income bracket.
+Split income includes some types of income classified by the CRA.
+Mainly, this is dividends from private companies, and income from partnerships or trusts.
+These must be in services or businesses where a related person is involved.
+Remember, if split income applies to you, it will put you in the top tax rate, no matter what your income level is.

 Overcoming TOSI

-Using the New Brunswick Income Tax Calculator for TOSI
+I am using the New Brunswick Income Tax Calculator for TOSI.

 How Much Do RRSP Contributions Reduce Income Tax?